MichaelLarocca/blog-michael-jude-larocca/posts/2023/02-23/javascript-how-to-use-the-chuck-norris-api-for-beginners.md

 }
 ```

 **Now, let's tighten up this function by handling errors.
-We will use an if statement and a try/catch blocks as we did in the first Chuck Norris Valentine's Day card:**
+We will use an if statement and try/catch blocks as we did in the first Chuck Norris Valentine's Day card:**
 ```javascript
 async function generateCategoryOptions() {
 	let outPut = ``;